-Here’s the comment by a parent, which started an intense conversation in our Facebook group on this topic:
+Here’s the comment by a parent, which started an intense conversation in our Paying For College 101 Facebook group on this topic:

 The truth is there are pros and cons to letting your child step out on their own with college.
-It’s a very expensive investment, and making the wrong decisions could saddle them with debt for decades.
+It’s a very expensive investment that has many parents worrying about who is going to pay for it and how.
+Making the wrong decisions could saddle them with debt for decades.
 And your child may not be ready for such a big responsibility right now.